Svartbag/SomeCardGames/README.md

 # Card Games application
 Play various card games.
 For now only "War" game is available and can be selected.
+Have fun :)

 ## How to start the game:
 1. Open Visual Studio